martinvlk/cis194-homeworks/README.md

-# Solutions to assignment exercises from the "CIS 194: Introduction to Haskell (Spring 2013)" course
+"CIS 194: Introduction to Haskell (Spring 2013)" course Solutions to exercises.

 My solutions to the assignments from the ["Introduction to Haskell" lecture](https://www.seas.upenn.edu/~cis194/spring13)